Identity Theft Recovery

 Secured Credit Cards: Use Them to Build Credit

-A secured credit card is the most reliable way to go from “no/low credit” to a scorable, lender-friendly file — without taking big risks.
-You put down a refundable cash deposit (often a few hundred dollars), receive a credit limit
+A secured credit card is one of the most reliable ways to go from “no or low credit” to a scorable, lender-friendly file — without taking big risks.
+You put down a refundable cash deposit (often a few hundred dollars),